Skip to Main Content

 • Have the patient wear a face mask when around other people.
 Do not put face masks on children under the age of 2.

-• Limit the number of family members who care for the patient.
-Try to have one healthy caregiver provide care if possible.
+• Limit the number of family members who care for the patient and limit contact as much as possible.

 • The family caregiver should wear a mask for all care activities and interactions.
 It is best if both the family member and patient wear a mask.
-Limit contact as much as possible.
-If the mask gets wet or dirty, replace immediately with a clean, dry mask.

 • Keep the door to the patient’s room closed.